 From the falls you’ll cross over a dry creek bed (at the time of my visit) and wind around to a trail crossroads.
 If you just keep going straight you’ll hop onto the Tinaja Trail.

-This trail starts like the rest; pretty flat and through some trees, but then the trail becomes narrow, and the hillside to your right gets a little higher, and then some sections start to feel as your hiking next to a wall.
+This trail starts as the rest; pretty flat and through some trees, but then the trail becomes narrow, and the hillside to your right gets a little higher, and then some sections start to feel like you’re hiking next to a wall.

 The difficulty rating from this trail is probably because of the rocks.
 There are a ton of rocks that jet out every which way, but this is also where you’ll see some elevation changes.

-Eventually you’ll start to notice the trees get lower and lower, and you’ll arrive at a scenic overlook that shows a open, carved out, tree-covered section of the park.
+Eventually, you’ll start to notice the trees get lower and lower, and you’ll arrive at a scenic overlook that shows an open, carved-out, tree-covered section of the park.

 It’s really neat to see the rocks through the trees, and the birds cascading below.
 There are oaks, cacti, and armadillos all over this park, so there’s such a nice blend of wildlife.

-Continue on and you’ll start to descend a bit and come up on the Tinaja.
+Continue and you’ll start to descend a bit and come upon the Tinaja.
 According to the map, it’s a bedrock depression, carved by springs and seeps.
-So over time the water would flow down and into the canyon leaving this bowl behind.
+So over time, the water would flow down and into the canyon leaving this bowl behind.

 The water was a bit stagnant, but you could see plenty of growth, and the birds were flying all around enjoying a quick bath.